Locating Sylvia Pankhurst

 october 2023

-My film, Sylvia Pankhurst, artist, Writer, Fighter is now complete.
-During the process of making I was surprised to learn of Sylvia’s defence of and love for Ethiopia and I have explored this within the film and the film’s soundtrack.
+During the process of making Sylvia Pankhurst, artist, Writer, Fighter, I was surprised to learn of Sylvia’s defence of, and love for, Ethiopia - and I have explored this within the film and the film’s soundtrack.

 Emahoy’s archive is represented through the Tsege Mariam Music Foundation that funds music education for underserved children.
 In 2023, it funded quality music instruments for the music department of a high school in Addis Ababa, Ethiopia.
 In the US it funded one on one piano lessons for twenty eight students for one year.
 The Foundation is financed from music revenues generated by the Emahoy Tsege Mariam Music Publisher.
-For information about the foundation or to make a donation visit- https://www.emahoymusicfoundation.org/donate
+For information about the foundation or to make a donation visit - www.emahoymusicfoundation.org/donate

-To purchase music sheets, items with favourite song titles visit-https://emahoymusicpublisher.com/shop
+To purchase music sheets, items with favourite song titles visit - emahoymusicpublisher.com/shop

 April 2022